Crazy-Crew/CrazyDocs/src/content/docs/mods/crazycrates/dev/usage.md

 ---
-title: API Usage
+title: Basic Usage
-description: Examples of how to use the api
+description: Simple examples of how to use CrazyCrates API

-hide_title: false

-sidebar_label: API Usage
+slug: mods/crazycrates/dev/usage
 ---
 ## Add virtual keys to a player
 ```java